TikTok owner to spend billions in Singapore after US ban

 The Internet phenomenon controlled by billionaire Zhang Yiming has long eyed South-east Asia's 650 million increasingly smartphone-savvy population, a region where Alibaba Group and Tencent Holdings are also making inroads.

 The plans for Singapore include establishment of a data centre, the people said.
-Its operations there include TikTok and Lark, an enterprise software business.
+Its operations on the island include TikTok and Lark, an enterprise software business.

 A ByteDance representative offered no comment.